The young man and the sea

 Using Facebook and Skype to involve the world’s leading experts, Slat dropped his studies in aeronautical engineering at the University of Delft to devote himself to the project fulltime.
 “I’m not an engineer or an expert in the marine food chain.
 I defined the project based on the information I gathered.
 My current role is to organize the overall strategy.”

 Plastic garbage accumulates in gyres, enormous vortices that exist in all of the world’s five oceans, formed by global currents.
-Slat’s idea is to install surface dams along the paths of these currents, trapping any plastic garbage larger than 2 millimetres, which is 90-95 per cent of the total.
+Slat’s idea is to install surface dams along the paths of these currents, trapping any plastic garbage larger than 2 millimetres, which is 90-95% of the total.
 In March 2014, a field test conducted off the Azores confirmed the project’s feasibility.

 François Galgani, an expert in ocean garbage at the French Institute of Ocean Research, believes the problem lies closer to home.
 “Is it justifiable to collect garbage more than 5,000 km offshore when it already saturates our coastlines and has a visible economic impact?” he asks.